pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 However, there are often times that actions are sent at a high frequency but the reducer doesn't actually need that volumen of information.
-For example, say you were constructing an effect that wanted to report it's progress back to the system for each step of its work.
+For example, say you were constructing an effect that wanted to report its progress back to the system for each step of its work.
 You could choose to send the progress for literally every step:

 ```swift